All Women Are Bitches

-All Women Are Bitches is a single by the Toronto band Fifth Column.
+"All Women Are Bitches" is a single by the Toronto band Fifth Column.

 The lyrics were written by Caroline Azar and G.B.
 Jones and the music was composed by Fifth Column.
 It was produced by Walter Sobczak at Wellesley Sound Studios in Toronto, Ontario, Canada.

 The song first appeared as a single released by K Records in 1992.
-It was the 33rd single in the K Records 'International Pop Underground ' series.
-It was reviewed for the UK music publication Melody Maker by Everett True and voted 'Single of the Week'.
-The song was also on the Fifth Column album, 36-C, released by K Records in 1994.
-As well, it was included on the 1993 K Records compilation, International Hip Swing.
+It was the 33rd single in the K Records International Pop Underground series.
+It was reviewed in the UK music publication Melody Maker by Everett True and voted 'Single of the Week'.
+The song was also on the Fifth Column album 36-C, released by K Records in 1994.
+It was also included on the 1993 K Records compilation, International Hip Swing.